 Massachusetts General Hospital/Harvard University and the University of California Los Angeles (UCLA) – co-led by Dr. Bruce Rosen and Dr. Arthur Toga – set out to create a new magnetic resonance imager optimized for measuring connectome data.

 For more information see the NIH press release, "$40 million awarded to trace human brain's connections."

 In addition to expanding the age distribution of HCP research participants, in 2014 a subset of six Blueprint Institutes invested in collecting connectome data from subjects with certain clinical diagnoses.
-The Connectomes Related to Human Disease Funding Opportunity Announcement, supported by the National Eye Institute (NEI), National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institute on Aging (NIA), National Institute on Drug Abuse (NIDA), National Institute of Mental Health (NIMH), and National Institute of Neurological Disorders and Stroke (NINDS) awarded fourteen projects in FY2015 and FY2016.
+The Connectomes Related to Human Disease Notice of Funding Opportunity, supported by the National Eye Institute (NEI), National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institute on Aging (NIA), National Institute on Drug Abuse (NIDA), National Institute of Mental Health (NIMH), and National Institute of Neurological Disorders and Stroke (NINDS) awarded fourteen projects in FY2015 and FY2016.
 These included investigations into the structural and functional connectome in Alzheimer’s disease subtypes; human connectomes for low vision, blindness, and sight restoration; the epilepsy connectome project; the Amish connectome project on mental illness; connectomes related to anxiety and depression in adolescents; connectomic imaging in familial and sporadic frontotemporal degeneration; human connectome project for early psychosis; and connectomics of brain aging and dementia.
 These disease connectome projects are paving the way toward a detailed understanding of how brain circuitry differs in psychiatric and neurologic illness.